PGBSNH19/project-group-4-1/documentation/UserStories.md

   - Display when my harvest / production is done so that people know when i have more goods in stock
   - Choose my own price for products so that i can decide how much my goods are worth
   - Be able to make an inquiry for a new marketplace, so that I can sell my products closer to home.
+  - Have a profile so that I can present my farm in a good way.
+  - Be able to report a buyer for misconduct.

 ### As a Buyer: